saucelabs/sauce-docs/docs/api-testing/integrations/apifctl-cicd-integration.md

 ---
-id: apifctl-cicd-integration
+id: apitesting-saucectl-integration
-title: CI/CD Platform Integration with apifctl
+title: CI/CD Platform Integration with saucectl
-sidebar_label: CI/CD Integration (apifctl)
+sidebar_label: CI/CD Integration (saucectl)
 description: 'Using Sauce Labs API Testing or CLI, you can seamlessly integrate continuous API testing into your CI/CD pipeline.'
 ---